tsender/auv_gnc/README.md

 it is unnecessary to build all of the Control Toolbox packages since AUV GNC is only dependent on two of them.
 Building the entire repo actually takes quite a while due to all the overhead in the Control Toolbox, namely due to the `ct_models` package.

 ### Installing to /opt/ros/kinetic
-If you wish to install AUV GNC to the same location as where ROS Kinetic is installed, then you can run these commands
+If you wish to install AUV GNC to the same location as where ROS Kinetic is installed, then you can run these commands (assuming you have already cloned the repo)

     cd ~/auv_gnc
     sudo su